XavierMFC/Farmland_Mapping/README.md

 # 8. Finally

 This repository contains fragmented code from a large project and hasn't been specifically organized.
-If anyone is interested in using high-resolution multispectral imagery to map large-scale land parcels, feel free to contact me to collaborate.
+If anyone is interested in using high-resolution multispectral imagery to map large-scale land parcels, feel free to contact me to collaborate.(Of course its free !!!)